monrdeme/aws-multi-tier-app/README.md

 **3. Curl the Internal ALB's Health Endpoint**:
 - Once connected, run the following curl command to test connectivity to your Internal ALB's DNS name on the /health endpoint: `curl -v http://<YOUR_INTERNAL_ALB_DNS_NAME>/health`
 - (Replace `<YOUR_INTERNAL_ALB_DNS_NAME>` with the actual DNS name of the Internal ALB found under EC2 > Load Balancers).
-- **Expected Output:** You should see HTTP/1.1 200 OK and a JSON response like {"status": "healthy" ...}.
+- **Expected Output**: You should see HTTP/1.1 200 OK and a JSON response like {"status": "healthy" ...}.
 - You can also try `curl -v http://<YOUR_INTERNAL_ALB_DNS_NAME>/db-test` to test the database connection from the backend via the internal ALB.

 **4. Security Group Consideration for SSM curl Test**: